CaioCordeiro/MPES-Bacterial-Resistance/README.md

 JORGENSEN, J. H., & FERRARO, M. J. Antimicrobial susceptibility testing: A review of general principles and contemporary practices.
 Clinical Infectious Diseases, 2009.

 BIGGEST Threats and Data.
 Centers for Disease Control and Prevention.
 Available in: https://www.cdc.gov/drugresistance/biggest-threats.html.
 Access in:: 24/07/2021.

+## Project Requirements

+1. Python > 3.9
+2. sra-toolkit
+3. Jellyfish
+4. fastq_to_fasta

+### sra-toolkit

+Sra toolkit will hep us fetch data directly from the NCBI database.
+To instal this requirements we must follow the [sra-toolkit documentation](https://github.com/ncbi/sra-tools/wiki/02.-Installing-SRA-Toolkit).